jbellogo/Notes/content/Financial markets.md

 * We start with $\pi_0 = 0$ and always have a gain, i,e,, $\pi_T > 0$ [[Convergence of Random Variables|almost surely]].
 * We start with debt and always repay it. ie $\pi_0 < 0$ and $\pi_T \geq 0$ [[Convergence of Random Variables|almost surely]].

+# Hedging
+A way to protect against loses through balancing or compensating transactions.

+## Dynamic hedging